Queen Mary 2: Service history

 On 3 August 2007 three men were stopped by police while escorting and piloting a replica of the first American combat submarine within 200 ft of Queen Mary 2, which was docked at the cruise ship terminal in Red Hook, Brooklyn.
 The replica was created by New York artist Philip "Duke" Riley and two out-of-town residents, one of whom claimed to be a descendant of David Bushnell, who had invented it.
 The Coast Guard issued Riley a citation for having an unsafe vessel, and for violating the security zone around Queen Mary 2.

 On 19 October 2011, Queen Mary 2 had her registry changed to Hamilton, Bermuda, from her previous home port of Southampton, to allow the ship to host on-board weddings.
-This marked the first time in its 171-year history that Cunard has not had a ship registered within the UK.
+This marked the first time in its 171-year history that Cunard has not had a ship registered in the UK.
 Bermuda is a member of the Red Ensign Group and the ship continues to fly the undefaced Red Ensign rather than the Bermuda Red Ensign.